Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

 There are several factors that make QA automation a smart decision.

-You’d be hard-pressed to find a human who would enjoy performing the exact same test case hundreds of times in a row.
-And when a test has been performed ad nauseam, the poor human would be given another test case to perform a similar number of times.
+You’d be hard-pressed to find a person who would enjoy performing the exact same test case hundreds of times in a row and, upon completion, be handed another task to complete hundreds of times too.

-Such a process could take its toll, leading to boredom and ultimately introduce user errors caused by a lack of focus.
+Not only would this take considerable time, but you’d also risk boredom, ultimately introducing user errors caused by a lack of focus.
 Machines, on the other hand, have no issue repeating the same test over and over.
 Best of all, they won’t make mistakes doing so.
 It’s what they’re created to do!

-Implementing QA practices forces you to better define product requirements
+2. QA practices force you to better define product requirements

 To create an automated test plan, you should have at least some idea of how your product should function every step of the way.
 Having expectations at each stage of your design will lead to a more efficient and higher-quality product.

-For instance, declaring that you want your product to be fast is great, but writing a test case requires you to have a discussion about the specific parameters involved.
+For instance, declaring that you want your product to be fast is great, but writing a test case requires you to discuss the specific parameters involved.
 Just how fast is fast?
 Do you want your page to load in five seconds, or one?

-Even the smallest software change can lead to the introduction of numerous bugs in your application.
+Even the smallest software change can lead to numerous bugs in your application.
 Testing your code every day during development or after production will allow you to release products or updates that much more quickly.

-Manual testing on a daily basis (or even a weekly basis) requires a lot of time and human resources to complete.
-Automated testing, on the other hand, is quite easy to perform each day.
-Automated testing is common, and a dedicated test automation framework can run in the background while you’re working on other things.
+Manual testing daily (or even weekly) requires a lot of time and resources to complete, whereas automated testing is easy to perform each day.
+Implementing a dedicated test automation framework, such as Selenium, Cypress, or WebdriverIO means your tests can run in the background while you’re working on other things.

-QAA not only frees you up, but saves countless hours of testing that humans would otherwise have to do.
-This also allows those same testers to work on other aspects such as writing new code or planning out future improvements.
-This creates a much more productive (and enjoyable) working environment.
+QAA not only saves countless hours of testing that humans would otherwise have to do, but boosts the reliability of tests at scale, unlocking a whole new level of quality assurance for your team.
+It also allows those same testers to work on other aspects such as writing new code or planning out future improvements, creating a much more productive (and enjoyable) working environment.

-Adding new features to your product down the road can put a strain on a team when creating and getting those features ready for release.
-On the QA side of things, the same team can tweak existing test cases and run them through your preferred test automation framework.
-Since the automated suite does a lot of the heavy lifting, you and your existing team can more achieve much more than you'd otherwise be able do.
+Adding new features to your product down the road can put a strain on a team who may also be responsible for creating those features and getting them ready for release.
+Since the automated suite does a lot of the heavy lifting, you and your existing team can achieve much more than you'd otherwise be able to, without compromising on your testing scope.

 Last, but certainly not the least important, are the tests you’ll need to perform for security and compliance.
 This list of tests varies significantly product-by-product.
 For example, medical forms will need to adhere to confidentiality guidelines, and forms need to have an appropriate amount of encryption.